pve/foobotapi/main.md

 no hourly charge (in contrast to ....).
 - Part of the operation is to monitor production and alert on anomalies.
-- In developing and updating the system we want the feature velocity to be high: from the push to the source code repository to production should be as frictionless as possible.
+- In developing and updating the system we want the feature velocity to be high: from the push to the source code repository to live in production should be as frictionless as possible.
 In fact, it should be automatic, including testing.

 See the following sections for more details: